Don't let Clark get away with her brazenly false 'Debt Free BC' claim.

-After this water is laced with highly toxic chemicals, where will if go?
+After this water is laced with highly toxic chemicals, where will it go?
 Into the water table?

 These two matters only touch some of the environmental issues -- which include the climate impacts of all the greenhouse gases associated with this industry.

 The underpinning of the industry is hundreds of millions of dollars in pipelines and port facilities.
-Premier Clark wants voters to brush aside these and many collateral concerns, thus convince voters that in four or five years all these issues will be resolved, including air-tight contracts with Asian customers to take this LNG.
-(It should be added that if, say, China, signs such a contract, the minute they no longer need our product they will vanish into the atmosphere.)
+Premier Clark wants voters to brush aside these and many collateral concerns, thus convincing voters that in four or five years all these issues will be resolved, including air-tight contracts with Asian customers to take the LNG.
+(It should be added that if, say, China signs such a contract, the minute they no longer need our product they will vanish into the atmosphere.)

 Softball a losing game

-Mr. Dix, your position on the Kinder Morgan tanker port proposal was nice but marred by the delay.
-I told you many months ago that if you were opposed to Enbridge that logic should make you opposed to Kinder Morgan as the issues are the same.
+Mr. Dix, your position on the Kinder Morgan tanker port proposal was nice, but marred by the delay.
+I told you many months ago that if you were opposed to Enbridge, the logic should make you opposed to Kinder Morgan, as the issues are the same.

-To you, Mr. Dix, there is no way this government can win on its merits -- you have to give it to them and you seem to be trying your best to do just this.
-What is truly troublesome is your amiable Adrian approach, with an endless stream of small policy announcements -- sort of a fart a day.
+To you, Mr. Dix, there is no way this government can win on its merits -- you have to give it to them, and you seem to be trying your best to do just this.
+Your amiable Adrian approach is truly troublesome, with an endless stream of small policy announcements -- sort of like a fart a day.

 Politics is a blood sport and your nicely, nicely approach is letting Premier Clark get away with murder.
 Despite a fivefold increase in the provincial debt, she's painting you as wastrels and her government as careful money managers!

-Mr. Dix, it's yours to win and to quote the Baseball manager Lou Durocher: "Nice guys finish last."
+Mr. Dix, it's yours to win.
+To quote the baseball manager Lou Durocher: "Nice guys finish last."